romski28/hkdash/README.md

 A responsive, single-page dashboard that displays real-time air quality and weather data across Hong Kong districts.
 Built for clarity, transparency, and ease of use on any device.

+### Why This Dashboard?

+Most phone apps give you snapshots of weather or air quality in isolation.
+This dashboard unifies **air quality, pollutants, weather, humidity, and UV index** into one clear view, tailored to Hong Kong districts.

+- **Forecasting:** short‑term AQHI and pollutant trends help you plan your day.
+- **Transparency:** every reading is timestamped and sourced, so you know exactly when and where data comes from.
+- **Local relevance:** district‑level detail, not generic global feeds.
+- **Device‑agnostic:** works on any browser, no installs or logins required.
+- **Extendable:** can be personalised, extended, or connected to smart systems like AC, filters, and extractors.

+It’s not “just another app” — it’s a tool for clarity, context, and control.

 ## 🌬️ What It Shows

 - AQHI (Air Quality Health Index) by district